jameshkramer/docs/docs/standard/linq/concepts-terminology-functional-transformation.md

 ---
-title: Concepts and terminology (functional transformation) - LINQ to XML ms.date: 07/20/2015 ms.assetid: 03defb3a-7e17-4ab1-8efa-4dd66621e860
+title: Concepts and terminology (functional transformation) - LINQ to XML
+description: Learn the concepts and terminology of pure functional transformations. ms.date: 07/20/2015 ms.assetid: 03defb3a-7e17-4ab1-8efa-4dd66621e860
 ---

 # Concepts and terminology (functional transformation) (LINQ to XML)

-This topic introduces the concepts and terminology of pure functional transformations.
-The functional transformation approach to transforming data yields code that is often quicker to program, more expressive, and easier to debug and maintain than more traditional, imperative programming.
+This article introduces the concepts and terminology of pure functional transformations.
+The functional transformation approach to transforming data yields code that's often quicker to program, more expressive, and easier to debug and maintain than more traditional, imperative programming.

-Note that the topics in this section are not intended to fully explain functional programming.
-Instead, these topics identify some of the functional programming capabilities that make it easier to transform XML from one shape to another.
+Note that the articles in this section aren't intended to fully explain functional programming.
+Instead, these articles identify some of the functional programming capabilities that make it easier to transform XML from one shape to another.

 ## What is pure functional transformation

 In *pure functional transformation*, a set of functions, called *pure functions*, define how to transform a set of structured data from its original form into another form.
-The word "pure" indicates that the functions are *composable*, which requires that they are:
+The word "pure" indicates that the functions are *composable*, which requires that they're:

 - *Self-contained*, so that they can be freely ordered and rearranged without entanglement or interdependencies with the rest of the program.
 Pure transformations have no knowledge of or effect upon their environment.
 That is, the functions used in the transformation have no *side effects*.
 - *Stateless*, so that executing the same function or specific set of functions on the same input will always result in the same output.
 Pure transformations have no memory of their prior use.